Additional Configuration (Optional)

 The immediate reactions taken by the switch enable SHIELD and pFRN.
 These mechanisms collaborate to rectify routing within the proximity of the problematic link before it can disrupt transactions at the transport layer.
 Importantly, this process occurs rapidly, effectively limiting the spreading of congestion to a smaller segment of the network.

-To use the Network Fast Recovery feature, you need to enable the designated trigger in the gv.cfg file.
-By doing this, you can specify which triggers the UFM will support.
+To use the Network Fast Recovery feature, you need to enable the designated trigger (condition) in the gv.cfg file.
+By doing this, you can specify which of the below four triggers the UFM will support.

 As stated in the gv.cfg file, the feature is disabled by default and the below are the supported fields and options: